 Today, Warhol soup cans remain a pop culture icon, turning up on everything from plates and mugs to neckties, t-shirts, surfboards and skateboard decks.
 One of the most striking images involved Warhol himself—the May 1969 cover of Esquire magazine showed him drowning in a can of Campbell’s Tomato Soup.

 In the end, Warhol’s soup cans were recognized as museum-worthy art, by no less than The Museum of Modern Art.
-In 1996, the museum bought the 32 paintings from Irving Blum for upwards of $15 million—a jaw-dropping return on his $1,000 investment in 1962.
+In 1996, the museum bought the 32 paintings from Irving Blum as a combination gift and sale valued upwards of $15 million—a jaw-dropping return on his $1,000 investment in 1962.
 Even the Souper Dress has been declared a classic.
 In 1995—the year before the paintings went to MoMA—it became part of the collection of The Metropolitan Museum of Art.